Winnak/Anemone/README.md

 ## Quick start guide
-1. copy `AnemoneBuild.cs` to your unity project Asset/Editor folder (create one if you don't have one)
-2. copy `build.abc` to your unity project's root folder, configure as you see fit.
+1. copy `build.abc` to your unity project's root folder, configure as you see fit.
-3. Configure `application.cfg` to your needs (make sure it points to your ssh key)
+2. Configure `application.cfg` to your needs (make sure it points to your ssh key)
-4. Run `createdatabase.py` to create the database
+3. Run `createdatabase.py` to create the database
-5. Run `runserver.py` to start the server
+4. Run `runserver.py` to start the server

 [application.cfg](application.cfg) change default login info and the file path to the unity installation etc.